ubs-dev/ubs-dev/README.md

-👋 Hi, I’m Happy Kumar, a professional web expert.
+👋 Hi viewers!

-I provide a premium service, and I don't cut corners and look for the easiest way to implement developing/designing needs; I look for the right way instead.
-I code so that design and functionality are intuitive and stable.
+Upbrighter Services being a Web Development and Designing Company, provides a premium service, and don't cut corners and look for the easiest way to implement development and designing needs.
+We look for the right way instead and code so that design and functionality are intuitive and stable.

-I have been working on eCommerce development using various platforms like:
+We have been working on eCommerce development using various platforms like:
 ★ Shopify
 ★ BigCommerce
 ★ WordPress